grishatop1/mync/README.md

 `pip install beautifulsoup4`

 ## Usage
-In order to serve music as server, you need to copy your .mp3 files to the `sharedmusic` folder, and then run `server.py`.
+In order to serve music as server, you need to copy your .mp3 files to the `servermusic` folder, and then run `server.py`.
 Share the IP from the console with your friends.

 If someone else is hosting the server, just run `main.py` to launch the GUI client window.
 Choose a username and input the IP your server host gave you.